 Our goal is to provide excellent customer service, educate our community, and answer your questions.
 If your questions does not appear below, please contact us by phone or email.

-Why do I need to submit plans to the CMSD for FOG Program review?A: CMSD FOG Program review of Food Service Establishment plans is required to ensure that the new (or modified) facility meets current FOG Program rules and regulations.
+Why do food service establishments need to submit plans for FOG Program review?CMSD's FOG Program review of food service establishment plans is required to ensure that the new (or modified) facility meets current FOG Program rules and regulations.

 Is there a FOG Program Permit?Yes.
 Each food facility in the District’s service is issued a Food Service Establishment Wastewater Discharge Permit that identifies the general requirements of the CMSD FOG Control Program.
 The permit will also identify any special requirements that apply uniquely to an individual establishment.

 Does my establishment require a grease interceptor?A grease interceptor is required if your establishment is: 1) a new construction of a food service establishment, 2) an existing food service establishment undergoing a change in ownership, 3) an existing food service establishment undergoing a change in operations, or 4) an existing food service establishment undergoing a remodel that includes under-slab plumbing, increased seating, increased kitchen area, or changes to the size or type of food preparation equipment.